mdmarek/topo/README.md

 `Partition` takes _n_ input channels and connects them to _m_ output channels.
-Each message from one of the _n_ input channels is checked for a numeric key, this is moduled by _m_, and the message is sent to the corresponding output channel.
+Each message from one of the _n_ input channels is checked for a numeric key, this is moduloed by _m_, and the message is sent to the corresponding output channel.

 # Sources